samia-iqbal/CookBookApp/README.md

 The strengths of this project were that:
 * I was able to use a Trello Kanban Board successfully.
 * I was able to complete the CRUD functionality successfully and was able to link the two tables on the database successfully.
 For example, I was able to retrieve the RecipeID in my Reviews table in the database and was able to add reviews and views for a certain recipe.
-* I was able to use ASP.NET as my front end and back end.
+* I was able to use ASP.NET, HTML and CSS as my front end and back end.
 * I was able to connect the workBench with AzureMySql and ASP.NET
 * I was able to test both of my recipes and reviews controller and generated a report for them to show the overall test coverage
 * I was able to deploy my app on the Azure App Service through publishing the app on visual studio and was able to perform continous integration.